 When it comes to choosing a friend, we pretty much know what qualities we’re looking for.
 However, those same virtues may not necessarily make your BFF the best diet buddy for you.
 No doubt, your best friend loves you dearly and will stand by you no matter what.
 This friendship is perfect in other areas of your life.
 But if you’re still overweight at the end of the day and are struggling just as hard to lose your pounds, this partnership doesn’t qualify as the one to help you lose weight.

 Pick someone who will motivate you when you feel like you’re going on a rebound, who will be happy for your progress even if they have fallen a little behind, and someone who will not be too preachy of their own success.
-They should also be honest and firm enough to point out
+They should also be honest and firm enough to point out that you’re slacking off, if you may happen to do so.

 These are the key qualities you need to be looking for when picking a diet buddy.